 Indie folk and Americana band Big Thief are based in Brooklyn, but their sound recalls the rustic feel of The Band, Gillian Welch, and Neil Young.
 Along with songwriter, guitarist, and vocalist Adrianne Lenker, Big Thief’s current lineup also includes Buck Meek on guitar and backup vocals, Max Oleartchik on bass, and James Krivchenia on drums; all four members attended the Berklee College of Music.

 Lenker’s a fascinating personality, and Big Thief’s backwoods sound is perhaps explained by her unusual experiences growing up; her family lived in a van after leaving a religious cult.
-Lenker didn’t attend high school, but won a scholarship to Berklee after winning a Susan Tedeschi scholarship for her songwriting potential.
+Lenker didn’t attend high school, but went to Berklee via a Susan Tedeschi scholarship for her songwriting potential.
 Lenker’s not a commanding front-women – her voice is thin and fractured, while her lyrics are clearly the product of a deep thinker.

 Big Thief Album Reviews